 Open Settings.
 Click on Time & Language.
 Click on Date & time.
 Under “Synchronize your clock,” click the Sync Now button.
 Synchronize the clock on Windows 10.
 Quick Tip: If the process fails, wait a few seconds, and try again.

 Type settings in the search bar in the windows and click on the Accounts.
 Click on your account on the left-hand side, and click on the Verify link under 'You need to verify your identity.' on the right side.
 Type your Microsoft account password, and click on OK.
 Then follow the onscreen instructions.

-In conclusion, there are the top 7 methods to change mailbox sync settings greyed out.
+In conclusion, the top 7 methods to change mailbox sync settings are greyed out.
 You can use any of the methods above and try to solve the issue.